xak200/Portfolio/Applied Internet Technology/README.md

 Description:

-My project will be the website for a restaurant, supplying potential or returning customers with contact information and what the restaurant has to offer.
+My project is the website for a restaurant, supplying potential or returning customers with contact information and what the restaurant has to offer.
 Additionally, customers will be able to write reviews through the website.

 Requirements: